sodadata/docs/soda-cl/validity-metrics.md

 <br />

 The `invalid values` configuration key specifies that if a row in that column contains the invalid values in the list, Soda registers them as invalid.
 In the example below, the check fails if Soda discovers any values that are `Antonio`.

-* Values in a list must be enclosed in square brackets.
+Values in a list must be enclosed in square brackets.
-* Numeric characters in an `invalid values` list must be enclosed in single quotes.
 {% include code-header.html %}
 ```yaml
 checks for dim_customer: